Manly Warringah Sea Eagles: History

+After unsuccessful attempts in 1937 and 1944, early in 1946 the Manly-Warringah Junior Rugby Football League again applied to the NSWRL for admission in 1947 to the Sydney district first grade clubs competition (now NRL).

-By the mid-1940s, the movement to expand rugby league in Sydney had gained serious momentum and Manly, as with all the other Sydney district rugby clubs, endured internal agonies as the new "League" was considered.
-In 1946, Manly Warringah defeated North Sydney 12-8 in the Presidents Cup Grand Final which helped the club gain momentum in pushing for inclusion into the NSWRL competition.
+By the mid-1940s, the movement to expand rugby league in Sydney had gained serious momentum and Manly and Warringah, as with all the other Sydney district rugby clubs, endured internal agonies as the new "League" was considered.
+In 1946, Manly-Warringah defeated North Sydney 12–8 in the Presidents Cup Grand Final which helped the club gain momentum in pushing for inclusion into the NSWRL competition.

-The NSWRL finally accepted Manly's application on the 4 November 1946 after two unsuccessful bids in 1937 and 1944.
+The NSWRL finally accepted Manly-Warringah's application on the 4 November 1946.
 Along with Parramatta, they were granted admission to the 1947 competition.
-It was North Sydney themselves who had the most to lose from Manly entering the league but they advocated for a team to be on the Northern Beaches.
-Norths believed Manly's inclusion in the competition would provide a far better platform for Rugby League to gain a hold over Rugby Union in the peninsula area.
+It was North Sydney themselves who had the most to lose from Manly-Warringah entering the league but they advocated for a team to be on the Northern Beaches.
+Norths believed Manly-Warringah's inclusion in the competition would provide a far better platform for Rugby League to gain a hold over Rugby Union in the peninsula area.

-North Sydney endured an exodus of players to the newly formed team with 20 Manly juniors returning to play for their local club in their first season.
+North Sydney endured an exodus of players to the newly formed team with 20 Manly and Warringah juniors returning to play for their local club in their first season.
 Norths lost half of their games in 1947, before spending the next four seasons towards the bottom of the ladder.

 Manly immediately adopted the maroon and white colours they had used for their Presidents Cup team since its inception and borrowed originally from the Freshwater SLSC of which Ken Arthurson and other players were members.
 For their emblem they chose the sea eagle – the native bird of prey of the Sydney coastline.
 Although a number of media writers referred to Manly as the "sea gulls", the club maintains that it has always officially been the Sea Eagles.